Spike-Adding Mechanisms in a Three-Timescale System: Insights from the FitzHugh-Nagumo Model with Periodic Forcing: Discussion

 One way to add spikes in the burst is through a folded saddle canard; this situation occurred in both regions II and III.
 Another mechanism, which only appears in region II, is to create spikes through a folded node canard.
-Additionally, we showed that spike initiation at the folded node was influenced by both the canard and the delayed-Hopf mechanisms \cite{kaklamanos2022bifurcations, LetsonEtAl2017}, and that the relative influence of these mechanisms shifted as the input frequency changed.
 Furthermore, we demonstrated how these spike-adding mechanisms organize the boundaries in parameter space that separate regions with different spike counts (Figure~\ref{fig:bifurcation_E_vs_w_region_I} and Figure~\ref{F:ROI}-- right panel) by numerically calculating the $L^2$ norms of trajectories and estimating the delay-to-spike within each burst.

+We speculate that pitchfork and transcritical bifurcations of maximal canards (\cite[Figure 8.12]{kuehn2015multiScaleGSPT}), arising at specific ratios of the folded node eigenvalues, may govern the escape dynamics of solutions as they pass through the folded node.
+To explore this, we computed eigenvalue ratios at the folded node across the parameter space and overlaid their level sets on the spike-adding regions (figures are not shown).
+We observed partial alignment between low-integer ratio contours and cusp locations in the spike-adding diagrams, particularly for the first few transitions.
+Although these patterns became less clear at larger (biologically realistic) time-scale parameters, they support the hypothesis that canard bifurcations could influence the underlying structure of spike-adding dynamics, especially in the extreme (outside the biological relevant) multiple-timescale regime.
+A more systematic study of this relationship remains a promising direction for future work.